winter-again/wezterm-config.nvim/README.md

 For the more "complex" config options that take Lua tables as their values, the process is similar.
 To give an idea of what's possible, here's an example for overriding `config.background`:

 1. For convenience, create a collection of pre-defined "profile" data (just a Lua module).
 You can do something like `~/.config/wezterm/lua/profile_data.lua` and set the plugin option of `append_wezterm_to_rtp = true` if you want to keep all of your Wezterm-related stuff outside of your Neovim config.
-Otherwise, place it in your Neovim RTP.
+Otherwise, place it in your Neovim RTP (you can also just define the table when configuring the plugin).
 In this file, each element of `M.background` is a table that you're telling Wezterm to reference when setting the background config option.
 You can reference Wezterm's [docs](https://wezfurlong.org/wezterm/config/lua/config/background.html) to see how each *element* of `M.background` emulates what Wezterm's `config.background` expects.

 ```lua
 local M = {}